dan2105/FFAnalysis/docs/Tutorial.md

 git checkout second-part
 ```

-Once you do this, you can skip and go to `Section 2.1.3`.
+Once you do this, you can skip and go to <code>Section 2.1.3</code>.
 </div>

 ### 2.1 Install and configure: